 2) It will last almost as long as the paint on your house, but not quite.
 Unlike the front door or the siding of your house facing one direction only, the gate is exposed on 360 degrees.

-WOODRX EXTERIOR WOOD FINISHES 7-8 yr timeline.
-Can be applied immediately upon receipt of gate or pre-finished by Prowell Woodworks Properties
+7-8 yr timeline in temperate climates.
+5-7 years in high humidity or dry climates.
+Can be applied immediately upon receipt of gate or pre-finished by Prowell Woodworks

-The premier, non-solvent absorbing finish.
+A non-solvent, absorbing finish.
 Earth tone pigments only.
-Advantages:

 1) The privilege of having the finish applied prior to shipping or delivery.
 Two industrially sprayed coats by our professional finishers.